magnars/dash.el/README.md

 #### -not `(pred)`

-Take an unary predicates `pred` and return an unary predicate that returns t if `pred` returns nil and nil if `pred` returns non-nil.
+Take a unary predicate `pred` and return a unary predicate that returns t if `pred` returns nil and nil if `pred` returns non-nil.